University of South Alabama

 The University of South Alabama (USA) is a public research university in Mobile, Alabama, United States.
-It was created by the Alabama Legislature in May 1963 and replaced existing extension programs operated in Mobile by the University of Alabama.
+It was created by the Alabama Legislature in May 1963, and replaced the existing extension programs operated by the University of Alabama.
 The first classes were held in June 1964 with an enrollment of 276 students; the first commencement was held in June 1967.

 USA is divided into ten colleges and schools that include one of Alabama's two state-supported medical schools.
 In the fall semester of 2018, South Alabama had an enrollment of 15,093 students.
 By the spring of 2019, the university had awarded over 90,000 degrees.
 It is classified among "R2: Doctoral Universities – High research activity".
 The university claims to have an annual economic impact of $3 billion.

 History

 Founding

-USA was founded to provide public higher education to the Gulf Coast region.
+USA was founded in 1963 as an integrated institution to provide public higher education to the Gulf Coast region.
 Classes began in June 1964 with 276 students, and the first graduation was in 1967.
 Frederick Palmer Whiddon served as founding president.

-21st century developments
+21st-century developments

 USA now has 11 colleges and schools and continues to expand in research and healthcare.
 Football and other athletic programs have grown, including the opening of Hancock Whitney Stadium in 2022.